Arvoria/RobaseService/docs/introduction.md

 But this is just player data, what about things that happen in a server?
 Think about: an experience-wide event, like "Double XP" and how you would handle it; or even the optimised metadata for every minigame played; FFlags deployment system.
 There is a lot of things you can do in the backend of your database and it can be controlled remotely.

-[This example server data](https://pastebin.com/98ZMUN4r) gives an example look at how a Firebase structure could be setup as a Lua table.
+[This example server data](https://pastebin.com/98ZMUN4r) gives an example look at how a Firebase structure could be set up as a Lua table.
 This structure is approximately 2KB in storage. `ServerData.PlayedMinigames.Games` is approximately 1.5KB in size, each minigame's data equating to 105.5B.
 What if we asked how much this could grow?
 Imagine we have a small experience, with about 20,000 visits per day.
-Now lets say that on average every visit garners 1.8 minigame plays, we can scale this up to how much the database will grow each day.
+Now let us say that on average every visit garners 1.8 minigame plays, we can scale this up to how much the database will grow each day.
 For 20,000 visits we would have 36,000 minigames played - that's roughly 3.62MB!

 Just how scalable and manageable is this?
 Well first we have to allow some assumptions: